 Have Accurate Income Tax Reporting

-Another vital aspect of an inventory: accurate year-end tax returns.
+Another vital aspect of an inventory is accurate year-end tax returns.
 In order to file these taxes properly, your business needs to have recorded end-of-year inventory correctly.
 This can ultimately help with your overall taxes when reporting your business expenses, such as cost of goods sold.